dbriones49/Networking-Set-Up/README.md

 ## Design

-I am chosing the 2911 Router, as it allows for 3 different GB connections.
-Switches were added and the PCs were re labled to reflect a sequential order.
+I am choosing the 2911 Router, as it allows for 3 different GB connections.
+Switches were added and the PCs, were re-labled to reflect a sequential order.
 Copper straight throw cable will be used to connect the PCs to the switch, using Fastethernet0.
-Gigehhernet will be used to connect the switches to the router.
+Gigethernet will be used to connect the switches to the router.

 ![image](https://github.com/user-attachments/assets/ccd6e97e-9dd3-4d1e-b25d-fb5688b62405)

-## Router -Swithc Configuration
+## Router -Switch Configuration

 Settings in the router and switches now need to be configured.